Meet Lacy Finn Borgo

 I was raised between the oil fields of West Texas and mountains of Colorado and Utah.
 My greatest teachers have been children.
 From Texas, to Kazakhstan, to New York, to Colorado every child who sat in my class has taught me something.
 Thank you for the grace, I owe you my life.

 Somewhere along the way I earned a Bachelor of Arts in English and a Teaching Certificate from University of Texas, Permian Basin, a Masters of Science in Education from State University, New York and graduated from the Renovaré Institute for Spiritual Formation.
 I have a Doctor of Ministry degree in Leadership and Spiritual Formation from Portland Seminary formerly known as George Fox Evangelical Seminary.
+I also received my spiritual direction training from Portland Seminary.

 I teach and provide spiritual direction for the Renovaré Institute as well as the Doctor of Ministry in Spiritual Direction at Fuller Theological Seminary.
+I teach classes on spiritual direction and spiritual formation at Portland Seminary and serve as a faculty advisor for the DMin. in Leadership and Spiritual Formation.

 I'm meeting Jesus these days in the faces and stories of folks who live at Haven House which is a transitional housing facility for homeless families.
 I provide spiritual direction for children and their parents.